 - Read: Schaum’s Outline of Discrete Mathematics by Seymour Lipschutz

 - Read: An Introduction to Algebraic Structures, by Joseph Landin

-At Edge Hill we support the use of technology in teaching and learning mathematics, so you will certainly need access to a graphical calculator which you will be able to borrow from the Catalyst building when you join the course.
+At Edge Hill we support the use of technology in teaching and learning mathematics, so you’ll need access to a graphical calculator which you’ll be able to borrow from the Catalyst when you join the course.